Frequently asked questions:

 We accept applications year round.
 Applications for the current year must be made prior to April 1 of the year the application is being sought.
 Once you have applied for an exemption, you do not need to reapply unless you move to another location.

 You may be eligible for conservation use or preferential agricultural assessment exemption if you are in good faith agricultural/forest production.
 This would include; producing plants, trees, fowl or animals, or the production of aquaculture, horticulture, floriculture, forestry, dairy, livestock, poultry and apiarian products.

-With both programs, you enter into a 10 year covenant with Dade County whereby you agree to continue your property in agricultural or forestry production.
+With both programs, you enter into a 10 year covenant with Jones County whereby you agree to continue your property in agricultural or forestry production.
 Agricultural preferential assessment generally provides a 25 percent advantage over fair market value.
 Conservation use can offer significant savings, in some cases greater than 50 percent of fair market value.